brinleym/brinleym.github.io/_posts/2025-03-30-aposd-notes.md

 In summary, Python's `json` module exposes a simple interface for encoding and decoding JSON that provides powerful functionality, taking care of important details like type casting.
-Conversing, `JSONObject` is a much shallower module that puts on onus of type casting on the client, exposing too much complexity and significantly increasing cognitive load.
+Conversing, `JSONObject` is a much shallower module that puts the onus of type casting on the client, exposing too much complexity and significantly increasing cognitive load.

 #### Choosing good names